Gaddang people: American occupation

 In addition, the passage in 1916 of the Jones Act redirected almost all U.S. efforts in the Philippines, making them focus on a near-term when Filipinos would be in charge of their own destinies.
 This initiated promotion of social reforms from the Spanish traditions.
 Food safety regulations and inspection, programs to eradicate malaria and hookworm, and expanded public education were particular American projects that affected provincial Northern Luzon.
 A practical decision was made to immediately conduct education in English, a practice finally discontinued only twenty-five years after independence.

 During the first years of the 20th century, American administrators documented several cases throughout the islands of Filipino individuals being involved in the sale or purchase of Ifugao or Igorot women and girls to be domestic servants.
+For senior American officials, this was a sensitive topic; the first Governors-General were military leaders who had served in the American Civil War while, starting with Taft in 1903 and through 1921, they were lawyers and politicians who had experience with the Reconstruction.

-The regular sale of "non-Christian" Cordilleran and Negrito tribesfolk to work as farm labor in Isabela and Nueva Vizcaya was documented (a practice noted even during the Spanish administration), and several Gaddang were listed as purchasers.
-While household slaves often were treated as lesser members of Filipino families, problems was exacerbated by sale of slaves to Chinese residents doing business in the Philippines.
+The regular sale of "non-Christian" Cordilleran and Negrito tribesfolk to work as farm labor in Isabela and Nueva Vizcaya was documented (a practice noted even during the 1700s by Father Antolin), and several Gaddang were listed as purchasers.
+While household slaves often were treated as (lesser) members of Filipino families, problems had been exacerbated when slaves were sold to Chinese or European residents doing business in the Philippines.
 When Governor George Curry arrived in Isabela in 1904, he endeavored to enforce the Congressional Act prohibiting slavery in the Philippines but complained the Commission provided no penalties.
 The practice — considered to be of centuries-long standing — was effectively discouraged de jure by 1920.

 In 1908, the Mountain Province administrative district was formed, incorporating the municipality of Natonin, and its barangay (now the municipality) of Paracelis on the upper reaches of the Mallig River, as well the Ifugao municipality of Alfonso Lista uphill from San Mateo, Isabela.
 These areas were the home of the Ga'dang-speaking Irray and Baliwon peoples, mentioned in the early Census as "non-Christian" Gaddang.
 A particular charge of the new province's administration was the suppression of head-hunting.

 In 1901, the U. S. Army began to recruit counter-insurgency troops in the Philippines.
 Many Gaddang took advantage of this opportunity, and joined the Philippine Scouts as early as 1901 (more than 30 Gaddang joined the original force of 5,000 Scouts), and continued to do so through the late 1930s.
 The Scouts were deployed at the Battle of Bataan, most were not in their homelands during the Japanese Occupation.
 One Gaddang 26th Cavalry private, Jose P. Tugab, claimed he fought in Bataan, escaped to China on a Japanese ship, was with Chiang Kai-shek at Chunking and US/Anzac forces in New Guinea, then returned to help free his own Philippine home.